The Peak Shopping Period for retail sales and for businesses of every measure Is the Holiday Season.

 So here are they:

-1. Run Action Based Remarketing
+1. Run Action-Based Remarketing

 Remarketing needs to be targeted.
 Every user is different and has different requirements.
 Keeping all of them under the same umbrella and retargeting them with similar ads wouldn’t be effective.

-Like some visitors must be looking for some knowledgeable content.
+Some visitors must be looking for knowledgeable content.
 While others may need some products as a solution to their problem.
 So the best thing you can do is to display remarketing ads based on their actions.
 Like if a user visits and spends some time on a product page, only then retarget him with ads.
 But if a user visited only your blog posts and left the website, don’t go after him.

 For this, you need to create a custom audience in your ad manager.
 In Facebook Ads Manager, you can do this by following these steps–

-- Navigate to your Facebook Ads Manager from your Facebook account.
+• Navigate to your Facebook Ads Manager from your Facebook account.

-- From there, navigate to Audiences
+• From there, navigate to Audiences

-- Then click on the drop-down and select Custom Audience
+• Then click on the drop-down and select Custom Audience

-- After that, you need to select the criteria for how you’d filter the audience for retargeting
+• After that, you need to select the criteria for how you’d filter the audience for retargeting

-- Let’s say you choose traffic as a filter
+• Let’s say you choose traffic as a filter

-- Then you need to set the frequency of visits, like how many times a user should visit the product page to see the retargeting ads.
-Let’s say if a user visits that product page 3 times, it shows he’s interested in that product and your remarketing ads are more likely to convert him.
+• Then you need to set the frequency of visits, like how many times a user should visit the product page to see the retargeting ads.
+Let’s say a user visits that product page 3 times, it shows he’s interested in that product and your remarketing ads are more likely to convert him.

 And you’re done.